 Decision makers – High level decision makers.
-General high level functionality.
+General high-level functionality.
 What the standard does and how it works with others (marketing world)

 Content providers – information on how objects work together (Training world)

 Developers who are focused on the model and how to implement use of the standard (technical world)